 We welcome you, from whatever denomination, faith or creed, to the study of this liberating mystical knowledge and the intimate realization of your divine potential.

-If you would like to know more about this tradition, listen to an introductory lecture: The Spiritual Seed (with accompanying notes and slides.
-You can also view the video presentation below):
+If you would like to know more about this tradition, you may view the introductory video presentation below:

 May the light and peace of divinity reign within your heart!

 Free articles, lecture transcriptions, scriptures, commentary and courses on gnosticism.